How I Switch Up My Beauty Products For Summer

 8. Sunscreen

-While I live in the sunshine state I don’t make it a habit to wear sunscreen during the winter, but I do in the summer.
-So I like a light sunscreen that I can’t feel on my skin and doesn’t make my skin feel sticky.
+While living in the Sunshine State, I didn't make it a habit to wear sunscreen during the winter (though I should have), but I did in the summer.
+I like a light sunscreen that I can’t feel on my skin and doesn’t make my skin feel sticky.

-The Neutrogena CoolDry Sport sunscreen is one that I like to use in the summer.
-I don’t use it on a consistent basis because of the price, but if I’m going to be walking around instead of sitting at the beach or pool where I could be in and out of the water and constantly reapplying sunscreen, this is the one I use.
-I guess you could say the Neutrogena is my sunscreen splurge.
-It’s very light and dries quickly.
+The Banana Boat Ultra Sport Clear Sunscreen Spray is one I like using in the summer.
+If I’m going to be walking around instead of sitting at the beach or pool where I could be in and out of the water and constantly reapplying sunscreen.
+I typically get the one at 50 SPF and use it mostly cause it seems to work well.
+It's very light and dries quickly.
+I've also tried the Target and Walmart store brand versions, which to me seem really similar to the Banaa Boat sunscreen.

 9. Sulfate shampoo

-I’m a big proponent of sulfate-free shampoos, but over time I’ve realized that sulfate shampoos serve a purpose.
-They’re able to clean your hair in a way sulfate-free shampoos can’t.
+I’m a big proponent of sulfate-free shampoos, but over time, I’ve realized that sulfate shampoos serve a purpose.
+They’re able to clean your hair in a way that sulfate-free shampoos can’t.
 This makes them perfect to use in the summer months.

-Two of the sulfate shampoos I've used to clean my hair with good results are the Ion Clarifying Shampoo which you can find at Sally Beauty and Joico Moisture Recovery Shampoo.
+Two of the sulfate shampoos I've used to clean my hair with good results are the Ion Clarifying Shampoo, which you can find at Sally Beauty, and the Joico Moisture Recovery Shampoo.
 Both shampoos really clean my hair without drying it out like other sulfate shampoos I've used in the past.

 10. UV hair protectant

 No matter the season, moisture is important for our hair.
-While I love a good cream-based moisturizer, sometimes it can be a bit too much for my hair in the summer heat and humidity.
-When the humidity reaches ultimate levels here in Florida it can feel like the cream-based moisturizer is weighing down my hair.
+While I love a good cream-based moisturizer, some of them can feel like too much for my hair in the summer heat and humidity.
+When the humidity reaches ultimate levels in the south, it can feel like the cream-based moisturizer I use in the winter is weighing down my hair.

-This is when a liquid leave-in conditioner like the Mielle White Peony Leave In Conditioner comes in.
+If a cream-based leave-in coditioner isn't what you prefer in the summer, a liquid leave-in conditioner like the Mielle White Peony Leave In Conditioner comes in.
 It’s perfect for the summer.
-I love how lightweight it is, it’s easy to apply and it makes my hair feel moisturized without the heavy feeling.
+It's very lightweight, is easy to apply, and adds moisture to the hair without a heavy feeling.

-One thing to watch out for is it does contain humectants which help the hair hold moisture meaning it could help draw the moisture from the humidity into your hair and create puffiness.
-I haven’t experienced that but did want to point it out.
+One thing to watch out for is whether the leave-in or hair moisturizer has humectant ingredients.
+The Mielle White Peony Leave In Conditioner does.
+The reason is that humectants help the hair hold moisture, meaning they could help draw the moisture from the humidity into your hair and create puffiness.
+I didn't experience that when I used the Mielle White Peony Leave In Conditioner during humid summers, but I did want to point it out.

 What are your favorite summer beauty products?